-Carpenter st brighton
+Carpenter street brighton

 A basement carpark, accessible by motorised car-lift, showcases up to five cars via a custom-fitted turntable plate operated by remote to rotate cars before parking.
 The driver then enters the main house via a lift, arriving in the ground floor entry way.

-Due to council overlays on building height restrictions, as well as depth restrictions, the design of the overall building cleverly utilises engineering prowess, structural materials and varied ceiling heights to achieve the design solution.
+Due to council overlays on building height restrictions, as well as depth restrictions, the design of the overall building cleverly utilises engineering prowess, structural materials and varied ceiling heights to achieve this design solution.